 Glenmoore home prices are not only among the most expensive in Pennsylvania, but Glenmoore real estate also consistently ranks among the most expensive in America.

-Unlike some towns, Glenmoore isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Glenmoore are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Glenmoore is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Glenmoore is a town of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Glenmoore who work in management occupations (19.13%), sales jobs (11.03%), and office and administrative support (9.65%).
+There are especially a lot of people living in Glenmoore who work in management occupations (17.87%), sales jobs (10.22%), and office and administrative support (9.53%).

 Also of interest is that Glenmoore has more people living here who work in computers and math than 95% of the places in the US.

 Telecommuters are a relatively large percentage of the workforce: 9.72% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.